cppcoreguidelines-pro-type-const-cast¶

 qualifier indicates that a variable’s value can change unpredictably, and

-where the variable’s volatility is a crucial aspect of program correctness and
+situations where the variable’s volatility is a crucial aspect of program

 This rule is part of the Type safety (Type 3) profile and ES.50: Don’t cast away const rule from the C++ Core Guidelines.